Websites should give the users a good experience. They should:

 1) The design should be user-friendly

 People easily get irritated when they get to a website and can’t really figure out the way forward.
 This can easily make them leave the site irritated and not want to come back to it again.
 In the recent past, people would easily tolerate not knowing how to navigate through the website because most users were not that knowledgeable.
-However, nowadays users are educated digital wise and thus can’t tolerate it.
+However, nowadays, users are educated digitally wise and thus can’t tolerate it.

 2) Know your target audience